ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 3. If the computed list is empty, leave the position-version pair in the map and move on to the next map entry.
 4. For each log entry in the computed list, from left to right:
-   1. Check if this log entry already has an entry in the map with a greater version.
-If so, this version of the label no longer needs to be monitored.
+   1. Check if a binary ladder from this log entry was already provided in the same query response.
+If so:
+      1. If the previously provided binary ladder had a greater target version than the current map entry, then this version of the label no longer needs to be monitored.
 Remove the current position-version pair (the one with the lesser version) from the map and move on to the next map entry.
+      2. If it had a version less than or equal to that of the current map entry, terminate and return an error to the user.
    2. Receive and verify a binary ladder from this log entry, where the target version is the version currently in the map.
 This proves that, at the indicated log entry, the greatest version present is greater than or equal to the previously observed version.
-   3. If the above check fails, return an error to the user.
+   3. If the above check fails, terminate and return an error to the user.
       Otherwise, remove the current position-version pair from the map and replace it with a new one, with the position of the log entry the binary ladder came from.

 Once the map entries are updated according to this process, the final step of monitoring is to remove all mappings where the position corresponds to a